DevJalax/Spring-webflux/README.md

 3) Database-Specific Configuration: Some databases may require additional configuration properties, so be sure to consult the specific documentation for the R2DBC driver you are using.

+# Producer - Consumer model of Spring Webflux

+Spring webflux components :

+RxJava , Ratpack , project reactor , akka streams , Vert.x

+publisher(mono/flux) - subscribe model[only after subscribe() method is called resultant stream is added to arraylist]

+We don’t need to call subscribe methods in the Controller as the internal classes of Spring would call it for us at the right time.

+Publisher (source of data) :

+It is responsible for preparing and transferring data to subscribers as individual messages.
+A Publisher can serve multiple subscribers but it has only one method, subscribe().

+public interface Publisher<T> {
+    public void subscribe(Subscriber<? super T> s);
+}

+Subscriber :

+A Subscriber is responsible for receiving messages from a Publisher and processing those messages.
+It acts as a terminal operation in the Streams API.
+It has four methods to deal with the events received:

+1) onSubscribe(Subscription s): Gets called automatically when a publisher registers itself and allows the subscription to request data.

+2) onNext(T t): Gets called on the subscriber every time it is ready to receive a new message of generic type T.

+3) onError(Throwable t): Is used to handle the next steps whenever an error is monitored.

+4) onComplete(): Allows to perform operations in case of successful subscription of data.

+Subscription: It represents a relationship between the subscriber and publisher.
+It can be used only once by a single Subscriber.
+It has methods that allow requesting for data and to cancel the demand.

+public interface Subscription {
+    public void request(long n);
+    public void cancel();
+}

+Processor: It represents a processing stage that consists of both Publisher and Subscriber.

+public interface Processor<T, R> extends Subscriber<T>, Publisher<R> {
+}

+How Data is Published ?

+1) Starting the Connection: The subscriber (the one who wants to receive data) calls the subscribe() method on the publisher (the one who has the data).
+This creates a connection between them.

+2) Getting Ready to Receive Data: After the connection is made, the publisher tells the subscriber that they are now connected by calling the onSubscribe() method.
+This gives the subscriber a subscription object that allows it to request data.

+3) Requesting Data: The subscriber uses the subscription to ask for a specific number of data items by calling the request(long n) method.
+This tells the publisher how much data the subscriber can handle at once.

+4) Sending Data: Once the publisher gets the request, it starts sending the requested data items to the subscriber using the onNext() method.
+This happens for each item sent.

+5)Finishing Up: After all the requested data has been sent, the publisher calls the onComplete() method to let the subscriber know that there are no more items to send.
+If something goes wrong while sending data, the publisher calls onError() to inform the subscriber about the issue.

+# Difference between JDBC and R2DBC

 | Feature                     | JDBC                                   | R2DBC                                   |
 |-----------------------------|----------------------------------------|-----------------------------------------|
 | **I/O Model**               | Blocking, synchronous                  | Non-blocking, asynchronous              |